Zero-Day in Windows 8, 10: Check your system

 US-CERT, on the other hand, recommends blocking all outgoing SMB connections on the TCP port 139 and 445, and UDP 137 and 138 from the local WAN network.

-To find out if the of Windows you are using has any SMB connections, do the following:
+To find out if your version of Windows has any SMB connections, do the following:

 • In search, type Powershell, right-click the icon and open as administrator.